 VOD streaming stands for Video On Demand streaming and it is the new world’s way of content delivery.
 In YouTube’s survey, 1 in 2 Gen Zers and millennials say “they don’t know how they’d get through life” without video

 According to Cisco’s Annual Internet Report, the number of internet-connected devices will be more than triple the global population by 2023.
-Cisco also forecasts 70% of the world will own mobile devices by then and the demand for 4K / UHD content will be doubled.
+Cisco also forecasts that 70% of the world will own mobile devices by then and the demand for 4K / UHD content will be doubled.

-After Covid-19 has changed our lives, the video has become more popular than ever.
+After Covid-19 has changed our lives, video has become more popular than ever.
 As the need for all kinds of video grows, so do the opportunities in the market.